-Then, under the direction of Gerald Fischbach, PhD, and later, David Van Essen, PhD, the department further expanded its focus in the neurosciences, paralleling a broad interest in the discipline across Washington University and other top universities throughout the country.
+Then, under the direction of Gerald Fischbach, MD, and later, David Van Essen, PhD, the department further expanded its focus in the neurosciences, paralleling a broad interest in the discipline across Washington University and other top universities throughout the country.

 In 2015, the department was renamed the Department of Neuroscience to more accurately reflect this focus.

 Currently led by department head, Linda Richards, PhD, previous heads of the department have included:

 - Azad Bonni, MD, PhD, elected to the National Academy of Medicine